Revival Centres International: Criticism

-Longfield simplistically maintained those who left the group did so because they could not follow the Bible.
+Longfield simplistically maintained those who left did so because they could not follow the Bible.
 He denied members were told to ignore them.
 "Some people leave because the group doesn't suit them.
 They cut themselves off 90 per cent of the time", he said.
 "It's not that no one can speak to them, they're just not in fellowship any more.
 They have different interests and we don't see them any more."
 Longfield said Church members were welcome to discuss concerns with the leaders but those who left the Church chose not to.

-Longfield defended the Church's actions of "disfellowshipping" members for breaking the rules.
+Lloyd Longfield defended the Church's actions of "disfellowshipping" members for breaking the rules.
 He said in other churches people who disobeyed the Bible were given a "smack on the wrist" and were allowed to keep attending services.
 "The church as a rehabilitation centre is ridiculous", Longfield said.
+Notably, Lloyd Longfield also claimed that he did not sin.

+The status of the Revival Centres as a Christian church has been frequently challenged.
+According to critics their belief system elevates personal experience over biblical teaching, and as such is open to significant error through untethered subjectivity.
+Many have challenged the Revival Centres' interpretations of Scripture, claiming the group dismisses important historical, cultural and linguistic factors necessary to understanding Bible passages in their proper contexts.
+As Revival Centres pastors and leaders do not receive any tertiary training in biblical and theological studies, they lack the technical skills needed to properly understand, interpret and apply biblical teaching.

+Further, critics point out there is no record of anything approaching the core doctrines of the Revival Centres International anywhere in the Christian Church from the early second until the early twentieth centuries.